MSc in Mathematical and Computational Finance

 Documents and Links

 This highly interdisciplinary curriculum is designed to prepare students for finance roles, focusing on the mathematical and computational skills needed to develop and calibrate models for large-scale financial datasets.
-Topics covered include mathematical modelling (stochastic differential equations, stochastic control), computer science (C++ and Python), statistics, deep learning, numerical methods (such as Monte Carlo simulations, finite difference methods for PDEs, and optimisation), and financial applications (financial derivatives, fixed income, decentralised finance, and market microstructure).
+Topics covered include mathematical modelling (stochastic differential equations, stochastic control), computer science (C++, Python, and PyTorch), statistics, deep learning, numerical methods (such as Monte Carlo simulations, finite difference methods for PDEs, and optimisation), and financial applications (financial derivatives, fixed income, decentralised finance, and market microstructure).

 MCF Faculty